 First, we believe in the design process.
 Some of our competitors, who claim to be graphic design professionals, believe in scanning-in original labels to produce scale replicas.
 This is a lazy and ineffective way to produce these packages!
 First and foremost, 70+ year old packaging requires the proper formula to be replicated properly: research (on a deep level…remember, consumer packaging changes frequently, and to properly produce an item to portray a very specific timeframe is tricky at best), original samples for dimension, pattern making, replication of typeface if the period case isn’t available, color matching (and sometimes restoring/brightening/saturating), and finally structuring the piece, vector graphic production and proofing.
 Ethically, this is the proper way for these items to be created…and boy-oh-boy does it make a difference when its completed!!
 Instead of looking at something that looks dingy, digitized and old, you’ll be looking at something crisp and period correct…in essence, an exact replica and not a photocopy!

 Second, we simply love what we do.
 We can go on and on about process, but we don’t have to!
 The quality of our work tells the tale.
 We enjoy bringing the best of period packaging from the 1930’s and 40’s to life, and we’ve had the pleasure of serving many great clients from the film, museum and living history industries!!
 The quality, the passion and the detail of our work truly speaks for itself.

-After ten years in business, we’d like to thank all of our clients and customers past, present and future, and we look forward to hearing from you soon!
+After fifteen years in business, we’d like to thank all of our clients and customers past, present and future, and we look forward to hearing from you soon!